-Twenty four years ago, a small group of people gathered together with the idea to promote our small community of Shedden, and also to raise money for a new community complex.
+Twenty five years ago, a small group of people gathered together with the idea to promote our small community of Shedden, and also to raise money for a new community complex.
 The old country club had served Shedden and the surrounding area well for nearly fifty years, but the incentive was to have a new, larger structure, with a modern kitchen.
 The Rosy Rhubarb Festival was created mainly as a fundraiser for the new building.

 Gary Carr, one of the initiators of the fundraising idea, always masqueraded as Rosy Rhubarb.
 Upon his death in December of 1996, the organizing committee decided no one else could do the job the way Gary did, and retired his costume.
 But the spirit of Rosy Rhubarb lives on.